Seneca-ICTOER/OPS102/docs/07-bash/14-loop.md

       echo "You lose after $TRIES attempts.
 The number was $SECRET. " fi

-  tput setaf 15   # White texxt
+  tput setaf 15   # White text
   echo
   read -p "Do you want to play again (Y/N)? " PLAY echo